 The NTATHOME campaign sat alongside other donation options as an alternative way to give.
 Over 25,000 supporters used it to donate.

 63% of those who donated via text also added a Gift Aid declaration via Donr, resulting in an uplift of more than £66,000 for the charity.

-“This is a different type of fundraising to what we usually do.
-We were amazed by the generosity of those watching our work online, with so many choosing to donate via Text” – NT
+“A different type of fundraising to what we usually do.
+We were amazed by the generosity of those watching, with so many choosing to donate via text.”